near/docs/docs/roles/integrator/exchange-integration.md

       }
       ```

-      Decoded result should look simmilar to:
+      Decoded result should look similar to:

       ```bash
       {